 To generate a unique meeting ID, start a new Zoom meeting around 30 minutes before the start of class (with video off, music on) then email the link to participants.
 Let them know during the sign up process when you will be sending out the link so they look out for it.

 Once participants have all joined the meeting, all that’s left is to do is a quick intro and then jump straight into your session.
+I like to turn off the waiting room once I’ve started class so I don’t have to keep running up to the laptop to let latecomers in.

 If you have another camera (like a GoPro) or even another human being hanging around, set it (them) up to take a few snaps during your session so you can use them later for promotion.
+Or you can set up a webcam in addition to your inbuilt camera to allow for different angles.

 Encourage participants to take snaps of their own to share on social media which they can tag you in too!
 User generated content is always handy to have and use at a later date.